NgBlaze/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3-twofiles - Created a script to view content of two files

 4-lastlines - Created a script to view 10 lines of a file

+5-firstlines - Created Script to view first 10 lines in a script